uqarni/avail_mvp/frontend/src/components/ChatService.md

 ## Installation

-Ensure you have the following dependencies in your project:
+Ensure you have the following dependencies iZ your project:
 - react-router-dom
 - react-joyride (used by TourManager)